Salt Lake City

 Project Description

 In 2019, Salt Lake City Council approved $3.44 million in impact fee funding for Pioneer Park and in August 2022, approved an additional $10 million from a $67.5 million Sales Tax Bond.
-This funding will be used to implement Phase 1 of the Pioneer Park Vision Plan, encompassing the northern end of the park first and including a new playground, plaza, pavilion, ranger station, “shade lawn,” mist fountain and natural habitat area.
-Phase 1 design is underway through 2024, with construction anticipated in 2025.
+In August 2024 an additional $4.96 million was added to the park budget to substantially implement both Phase 1 and Phase 2 of the Vision Plan.
+This funding will be used to substantially implement the Pioneer Park Vision Plan, including a new playground, plaza, pavilion, ranger station, “shade lawn,” mist fountain, 6 pickleball courts, fenced off-leash dog area, basketball court, and natural habitat area.
+Design is underway through early summer 2025 with construction to follow.

 Project Details